mgreenig/COVIDENCE-survey/README.md

 bnf_classes = pd.read_csv('data/bnf_drug_classifications.csv')
 ```

-And maps the drug listings to the drug dictionary imported from `Map_survey_answers`.
 Overall, 96% of BNF drug listings were successfully mapped to the drug dictionary.

 ![BNF listing mappings](figures/bnf_mappings.png)

-If run from the command line:
+The script should be run from the command line with the path to the survey answer file as a positional argument, for example:

 ```
-python Annotate_patients.py
+python Annotate_patients.py path/to/survey/answer/csv
 ```

 the script outputs a CSV file (not included) containing the patient-level information for each drug class.